AECSD Update on Supervision for Spiritual Directors May 2022

 This exercise highlighted a question regarding the desirability or otherwise of programs being recognized by the Australasian Association of Supervision.
 Graduates of AAOS Recognized Supervisor Training Programs with at least 2 years supervisory experience can apply for supervisor membership of AAOS, while graduates of other programs must demonstrate their eligibility for supervisor membership based on recognition of prior learning.
 The desire for AAOS supervisor membership, and / or to be able to supervise a variety of practitioners, may lead to a tension for some people between seeking these outcomes versus accessing a program specifically focused on formation for supervisors of spiritual directors.
 AECSD will continue to explore the salience of AAOS membership for spiritual direction supervision.

-Next steps Two key themes emerge from the project so far: 1) there is a need for more formation options specific to the supervision of spiritual directors; and 2) there is a need to articulate the elements of a good formation program for supervisors of spiritual directors.
+Next steps (2020) Two key themes emerge from the project so far: 1) there is a need for more formation options specific to the supervision of spiritual directors; and 2) there is a need to articulate the elements of a good formation program for supervisors of spiritual directors.
 Having taken this time to gather information and to discern, the AECSD has decided to develop Guidelines for Supervision Formation Programs, along the lines of the existing Formation Guidelines for Spiritual Directors.
 The Guidelines will allow for flexibility in program models.
 A small working group is being established to lead this development over the next few years, reporting to the Council and consulting with relevant stakeholders at key points.
-The working group will consist of two Council members and three supervision formation practitioners with significant experience and wisdom in this field.
+The working group consists of two Council members and three supervision formation practitioners with significant experience and wisdom in this field.